openbmc/phosphor-power/phosphor-regulators/docs/config_file/README.md

 - Invalid JSON syntax (like a missing brace)
 - Unrecognized JSON object or property
 - Duplicate rule or device ID
-- Reference to a rule or device ID that does not exist
+- Reference to a rule ID, device ID, or chassis template ID that does not exist
 - Infinite loop, such as rule A runs rule B which runs rule A

 The tool requires two input files: